 VEDANTAM: That's right.
-Tesser's work has really looked at close relationships in general.
-He's looked at husbands and wives.
-He's looked at all kinds of close relationships.
-But he finds that siblings are one dimension of this but hardly the only dimension.
+Tesser's work has really looked at close relationships, in general.
+He's looked at husbands and wives - he's looked at all kinds of close relationships; and he finds that siblings are one dimension of this, but hardly the only dimension.

-SIMON: But let me tell you what I've heard the Manning brothers say, what I've heard the Harbaugh brothers say, which is, look, we've grown up competing with each other and loving each other and we know how to do this.
+SIMON: But let me tell you what I've heard the Manning brothers say; what I have heard the Harbaugh brothers say; which is, look, we've grown up competing with each other and loving each other, and we know how to do this.
 This is not new ground for us.

 SIMON: This is the first time I've heard evolved human beings and football coach in the same sentence.
 But go ahead.

-VEDANTAM: That's right.
-So, you say, you know, if you're a writer, you say, you know, my brother's a novelist.
-I'm a poet.
-There's really not conflict whatsoever.
-I can just celebrate my brother and be happy.
-So, when it comes to the Harbaugh brothers, the question is really not what we think, but the question is what do they think?
+So when it comes to the Harbaugh brothers, the question is really not what we think; but the question is, what do they think?
 Have they come up with psychologically healthy ways of managing the competition?